 CODE’s print and online publications have covered all of CODE’s areas of work: U.S. Federal Roundtables, International Roundtables, Research, and Resources.
 This section presents CODE’s publications on these topics in reverse chronological order, with the most recent ones listed first.
 It includes CODE’s official publications, CODE’s articles and blog posts related to our projects, and press coverage of our work.

 Lyme Innovation Roundtable.
 In December 2018 CODE co-hosted the first-ever Lyme Innovation Roundtable, together with the Office of the Chief Technology Officer of the U.S. Department of Health and Human Services and other partners.
-This unique event brought together scientists, clinicians, patient advocates, and other diverse participants with an interest in Lyme and tick-borne diseases.
+This unique event brought together scientists, clinicians, patient advocates, and other diverse participants with an interest in Lyme Disease and tick-borne conditions.

 Roundtable on Data Sharing Policies, Data-Driven Solutions, and the Opioid Crisis.
 In July 2018, CODE co-hosted a Roundtable on data for the opioid crisis with the Office of the Chief Technology Officer of the U.S. Department of Health and Human Services.
 CODE’s report on the Roundtable was published in September 2018.